vitor0p9f/ultimate-pokedex/README.md

 # Ultimate-Pokedex

-This project was developed in order to improve my knowledge about front-end development.
-For its creation, we used the concepts of generating static pages, or SGG as it is called within the Next.js ecosystem.
+This project was developed with the aim of improving my knowledge of front-end development.
+For its creation, we used the concept of Incremental Static Regeneration, or ISG as it is called in the Next.js ecosystem.